glowlabs-org/PhaseIRewardsSimulator/UserSpecification.md

 are no buckets for weeks 250-300.
 In that case, the missing buckets are simply skipped.

-The farms must also be processed in a deterministic order.
-The vectors for each bucket are created in a deterministic order based on the order that farms are provided in the input, so we can iterate over the farms for each bucket based on the vectors in the bucket.
-First we iterate over the farms in the `first_week_farms` vector, then we iterate over the farms in the `ongoing_farms` vector, and finally we iterate over the farms in the `last_week_farms` vector.

 When the algorithm progresses to the next bucket in a competition, it needs to grab the `pool_net_deposits` and `pool_net_assets` values from the previous bucket.
-If there is no previous bucket, it will leave the values set to 0.
+If the immediately previous bucket does not exist, it will leave the values set to 0.
+It does not need to search backwards beyond the immediately previous bucket.

 When the algorithm processes the next farm in a bucket, it will need to grab the `accumulated_drawdown` and `net_overperformance` values for the farm in the